polatefekaya/SocialMediaAPI/README.md

 # Welcome to **Rosanic** Social Media API

 > You can create your own social media with this repository.
-Fork it and pull to your local machine
+Fork it and pull to your local machine.
+Use Restful Api to interact.

 ## Functionalities
 ### Account